ManicodeSecurity/CloudSec-Azure/001-Lab-Setup/README.md

 ```
 az account list --output table
 ```
-2. Choose the account with the `"name": "MSI-CLOUD-SEC-BOOTCAMP-DQ650"` and copy the `id` value to your clipboard.
+2. Choose the account with the `"name": "MANICODE_SECURITY"` and copy the `id` value to your clipboard.

 3. Now, set your account to the subscriptionId from the above command:
 ```